tleecsm/VoVTCG/vov/data/cards.md

  - Hand: +1

-<b>Long-distance, 1</b> <i>(This card may skip the arrival step.
-If it does its Power becomes 1 until the end of the turn.)</i>
+<b>Long-distance</b>, <b>Reload</b>
 Whenever a <b>Long-distance</b> card skips the arrival step, you may reveal target face down reinforcement in the lane that card was deployed to.
+When this card is recruited, it gains 2 Ammo counters.
 <br>

 ##### ALP.SCT.001